Delaware Bankruptcy Lawyer

 The creditor MUST stop calling or harassing you IMMEDIATELY after you file your Bankruptcy Petition with the court.
 ALL wage attachments must IMMEDIATELY stop.
 However, they may not receive notice for approximately three weeks.
 You will receive a letter from our office immediately after you file the Bankruptcy Petition.
 This will state your case number, Chapter number, whether you file a Chapter 7 or a Chapter 13, and the date of filing.
 If the creditors should call during this period, please just give them this information.

 Bankruptcy problems require personalized attention and skilled representation.
 Contact a bankruptcy attorney at the Wilmington office of Poole, Mensinger, Cutrona & Ellsworth-Aults, for a free consultation.
 Call Poole, Mensinger, Cutrona & Ellsworth-Aults, at 302-428-0100, or write to us using this convenience online form.

 Poole, Mensinger, Cutrona & Ellsworth-Aults, is a debt relief agency.
 We help people discharge their debts through the bankruptcy code.
 The information on this website is for general information purposes only.
-Nothing on this site should be taken as legal advice for any individual case or situation.
-This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
+Nothing on this site should be taken as legal advice.
+This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.
 This is advertising material.